kevinsullivan/cs2120f22/README.md

   - Windows: https://git-scm.com/download/win
   - OSX/MacOs
     - Find and run the Terminal program
-    - Enter the following command in the window: git --version
+    - Enter the following command in the window: xcode-select --install
-    - If git is not installed, you'll be asked whether you want it installed.
-Answer yes.
+    - When it asks, go ahead with the standard install process.
 - Have a GitHub account.
 Create one for yourself if necessary.
 It's free: <https://github.com/>
 - Install Docker Desktop: <https://www.docker.com/products/docker-desktop>.
 It's free.
 If you already have it, update it to the current version.
 - Install VSCode: <https://code.visualstudio.com/download>.
 It's free.